mbiesiad/awesome-astronomy/README.md

 * [BOINC](https://boinc.berkeley.edu/) - The Berkeley Open Infrastructure for Network Computing is an open-source middleware system for volunteer computing and grid computing.
 * [Heavens-Above](https://www.heavens-above.com/) - The website is dedicated to helping people observe and track satellites orbiting the Earth without the need for optical equipment such as binoculars or telescopes.
 * [ASAS](http://www.astrouw.edu.pl/asas/) - The All Sky Automated Survey is a Polish project implemented on 7 April 1997 to do photometric monitoring of approximately 20 million stars brighter than 14 magnitude all over the sky.
-* [The Pan-STARRS Survey for Transients](https://star.pst.qub.ac.uk/ps1threepi/psdb/) - The Pan-STARRS1 telescope carried out the 3Pi survey of the whole sky north of -30 degrees between 2010-2014 in grizy (PS1 specific filters).
-This was run by the PS1 Science Consortium.
 * [Transient Name Server](https://www.wis-tns.org/) - TNS by IAU Supernova Working Group.
 * [Astronomers Without Borders](https://astronomerswithoutborders.org/) - AWB is a U.S.-based organization founded by Mike Simmons, dedicated to spreading astronomy throughout the world and connecting people through this universal interest.
 * [Lunares](https://lunares.space/) - Lunares Habitat is a research station based in Poland, which enables conducting similar manned lunar and Martian missions.
 * [MDRS](http://mdrs.marssociety.org/) - The Mars Desert Research Station is the second simulated Mars analog habitat owned and operated by the Mars Society.
 * [MARS-500](http://www.esa.int/Science_Exploration/Human_and_Robotic_Exploration/Mars500) - The mission was a psychosocial isolation experiment conducted between 2007 and 2011 by Russia, the European Space Agency and China, in preparation for an unspecified future crewed spaceflight to the planet Mars.
 Information at the official ESA site.
 * [LOFAR](https://www.astron.nl/telescopes/lofar) - The Low-Frequency Array is a large radio telescope network located mainly in the Netherlands, completed in 2012 by ASTRON, the Netherlands Institute for Radio Astronomy and its international partners, and operated by ASTRON's radio observatory, of the Netherlands Organisation for Scientific Research.
-* [The European Astrobiology and Society Resource Centre](https://www.astrobiology.eu/) - All you ever wanted to know about societal aspects of astrobiology in one place.
 * [ASB](https://astrobiologysociety.org/) - The Astrobiology Society of Britain is a learned society dedicated to the understanding and advancement of astrobiology in the United Kingdom.
 The organisation is affiliated with NASA.
-* [JWST](https://www.jwst.nasa.gov/) - The James Webb Space Telescope is a joint NASA-ESA-CSA space telescope that is planned to succeed the Hubble Space Telescope as NASA's flagship astrophysics mission.
+* [JWST](https://science.nasa.gov/mission/webb/) - The James Webb Space Telescope is a joint NASA-ESA-CSA space telescope that is planned to succeed the Hubble Space Telescope as NASA's flagship astrophysics mission.
 * [FAST](https://fast.bao.ac.cn/) - The Five-hundred-meter Aperture Spherical radio Telescope is a radio telescope located in the Dawodang depression, a natural basin in Pingtang County, Guizhou, southwest China.
 * [ASAS-SN](http://www.astronomy.ohio-state.edu/asassn/index.shtml) - Global network of robotic telescopes, All-Sky Automated Survey for SuperNovae.
 * [DES](https://www.darkenergysurvey.org/) - The Dark Energy Survey is a visible and near-infrared survey that aims to probe the dynamics of the expansion of the Universe and the growth of large-scale structure.